jstrieb/hackernews-button/README.md

 understand what you are running.
 To that end, I provide a description of how to read this code.
 Please audit the code before running it.

-This repository has three parts: code to pull Hacker News data and generate Bloom filters from it, code for the browser extension, and a single implementation of a Bloom filter library that is used by both the Bloom filter generator, and the browser extension.
+This repository has three parts:
+1. Code to pull Hacker News data and generate Bloom filters from it
+2. Code for the browser extension
+3. A Bloom filter library used by the Bloom filter generator and the browser extension – just one implementation used by both parts of the project

 Each of the three individual parts of the code are described in greater depth below.
 Click "Details" below to expand and read more.

 The
 [`Makefile`](https://github.com/jstrieb/hackernews-button/blob/master/Makefile)